-Delivering Social Value Once the future of LPS blocks is determined through consultation with residents, the council would work to ensure social value provided by contractors helps more people into work This will assist the more socially excluded in our community to become financially stable thereby reducing social isolation etc. Opportunities for work experience, training, and jobs will be offered to local residents through the social value aspect of any refurbishment or redevelopment scheme.
+of tenants and leaseholders to be fully involved in the consultation process so that future changes on the estate embrace the needs of residents.
+Delivering Social Value Once the future of Regina Road is determined through consultation with residents, the council would work to ensure social value provided by contractors helps more people into work This will assist the more socially excluded in our community to become financially stable thereby reducing social isolation etc. Opportunities for work experience, training, and jobs will be offered to local residents through the social value aspect of any refurbishment or redevelopment scheme.
 None.
-The council will explore opportunities for local residents. including work experience, training and job opportunities.
-The council will encourage the successful contractor to adhere to and sign up to the George Flovd Race Matters Pledge and Equalities Pledge as the Council's standard in equalities.
-This commitment to delivering social value supports the council's Community Sector strategy 2019-2023 and the Equality Strategy for Croydon 2020-2024 to help

-Croydon become a more equal place through by tackling poverty, gaps in equality and inequality Social value element of any refurbishment or redevelopment scheme. contract will ensure these benefits are delivered.
+The council will explore opportunities for local residents, including work experience, training and job opportunities.
+The council will encourage the successful contractor to adhere to and sign up to the George Floyd Race Matters Pledge and Equalities Pledge as the Council's standard in equalities.
+This commitment to delivering social value supports the council's Community Sector strategy 2019-2023 to help Croydon become a more equal place through by tackling poverty, gaps in equality and inequality.
+Social value element of any refurbishment or redevelopment scheme. contract will ensure these benefits are delivered.